microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/60.slack-adapter/README.md

 1. Note the 'Verification Token' and the 'Signing Secret' from the **Basic Information** tab and keep them for later when we configure our bot settings.

 2. Navigate to the **Install App** page under the 'Settings' menu and follow the instructions to install your app into a Slack team.
+  Here you need to add at least one permission scope.
+Click the 'permission scope' link, scroll down to the _Scopes_ section and click on the 'Add an Oauth Scope' button under _Bot Token Scopes_.
+Select the `chat:write` scope.
   Once installed, copy the 'Bot User OAuth Access Token' and, again, keep this for later when we configure out bot settings.

 ### Add Slack app settings to your bot's configuration file